Scream for Help: Plot

-At midnight, Paul, Brenda and Lacey invade the house and force Christie and Karen to the basement, revealing their plans to kill them both at 2 a.m. and blame it on a burglar.
+At midnight, Paul, Brenda, and Lacey invade the house and force Christie and Karen to the basement, revealing their plans to kill them both at 2 a.m. and blame it on a burglar.
 Christie tells Paul about the real relationship between Brenda and Lacey, which angers him.
 Christie tricks Brenda into letting her out to go to the bathroom while Karen cuts the electricity to the house from the basement, giving Christie a chance to run and stab both Lacey and Paul.
-After Brenda attacks Karen and turns the lights back, on Christie surrenders herself to Lacey and both victims are forced back to the basement, where they devise another plan to escape by wetting the fuse box.
+After Brenda attacks Karen and turns the lights back on, Christie surrenders herself to Lacey, and both victims are forced back to the basement, where they devise another escape plan by wetting the fuse box.

 At 2 a.m., they are ordered upstairs but are interrupted by Josh knocking at the door.
 Lacey orders Christie to open the door and get rid of him.
 Josh is suspicious and informs the police.
 When the electricity goes off, both mother and daughter flee their attackers.
 Lacey orders Brenda to go to the basement and turn the lights back on, but the wet fuse box electrocutes Brenda.
 After almost catching Karen, Lacey runs to the basement after hearing Brenda's scream and finds her dead.
-Christie tricks Paul into believing she is in her bathroom when Paul enters the gas filled bathroom with a lighter; it explodes and he is killed.
+Christie tricks Paul into believing she is in her bathroom; when Paul enters the gas-filled bathroom with a lighter, it explodes and he is killed.
 Josh saves Christie from the burning house.

-With their ordeal over, Christie and Karen reside at another house temporarily when Josh comes over to kiss Christie; Lacey appears and hits Josh and plans to kill Christie for what she did to Brenda.
+With their ordeal over, Christie and Karen reside at another house temporarily when Josh comes over to kiss Christie; Lacey appears, knocks Josh out and plans to kill Christie for what she did to Brenda.
 Christie pulls out a knife and stabs Lacey through the stomach, killing him.